som4r/som4r_iot_poc/README.md

 # som4r_iot_poc

-A proof of concept - Use of Som4r web services, microservices and websockets within Internet of Things devices.
+A proof of concept - Still in progress.

 ### Preliminary experiments: